 Consuming carbohydrates as part of a post-workout snack also helps to replenish glycogen stores.
 High-intensity strength training such as Olympic weightlifting and bodybuilding can use up glycogen stored in the body.

 Sweet potatoes, grains, and fruits can contain high levels of healthful carbohydrates, as can quinoa.

 Quinoa is gluten-free, classified as a pseudocereal, and usually consumed as a grain.
 It is high in fiber and rich in protein, with 1 cup providing

 Also, quinoa has a low glycemic index, making it an excellent choice for people who regulate their blood sugar.

-Everybody varies in the amount of water they need, depending on the type of exercise, how much they sweat, how thirsty they are, as well as other factors.
+Everybody varies in the amount of water they need, depending on the type of exercise, how much they sweat, how much water they get from foods like fruits and vegetables, as well as other factors.

 During exercise, the muscles use up stored glucose, called glycogen, and levels become depleted.

 Endurance sports, such as running, use up more glycogen than resistance activities, such as weightlifting.
 Another effect of exercise is that the muscles develop small tears.

 Getting the right nutritional balance after exercise restores energy levels and reduces fatigue, helping the body to repair muscles and build strength for future workouts.